rkendall0717/19-SIEMS/03-Terminal-and-Bash/2/StudentGuide.md

       - For example, you may want to look for all file names that begin with a certain date, regardless of what the file name ends with.

       - This can be done with a wildcard, signified by an asterisk `*`.

+      - When using a wildcard, make sure to surround whatever is being searched for with single quotes `'` to prevent unexpected results.

+         - It may appear to work without the quotes, but the results may be inaccurate because of how the Bash Shell handles file globbing.

     - Wildcards can come before text, such as `*.txt`, or after text such as `0517*`